distributed-control-systems/SUGAR/README.md

 	 ( cosh(b) )*e0 ( sinh(b) )*e1

-General functions on multivectors are allowed, but the expressions may becom really nasty.
+General functions on multi-vectors are allowed, but the expressions may become really nasty.

-Using double lambda functions we can declare our oun functions on multivectors, take care to avoid shading standard matlab functions.
+Using double lambda functions we can declare our own functions on multi-vectors, take care to avoid shading standard Matlab functions.
 For instance:

 	>> syms a b x y real
 	>> basis([0,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=-1
 	>> expMV=@(y)y.apply(@(x)exp(x))